About

 Lake Water Leaving Reflectance data are available for all lakes since 2002.
 Among them, 48 lakes have complete datasets spanning from 2002 to 2022, while the remaining lakes have a gap in data between 2012 and 2016 due to a gap in usable satellite instruments.

-Overall, data availability can be classified into five categories, visualised per product in the maps below:
+Overall, data availability the can be classified into five categories, visualised per product in the maps below:

 - Data available in at least 50% percent of datums in the most recent 16 years – dark green dots